 The participation of at least three independent legal entities established in different Member States or associated countries is required for projects that are implemented by a consortium of partners.
 A least one entity must be established in a Member State.
-Projects funded by the European Research Council, European Innovation Council, and training and mobility actions, Coordination- and Support Actions or co-fund actions may be implemented by one or more legal entities of which at least one must be established in an EU Member State or associated country, unless clearly specified in the work programme.
-With certain cases, the Work Programme might lay out additional criteria according to specific policy requirements or the nature and objective of the action.
-This includes e.g. the number, type and place of legal entities.
+Projects funded by the European Research Council, European Innovation Council, and training and mobility actions, Coordination- and Support Actions or co-fund actions may be implemented by one or more legal entities of which at least one must be established in an EU Member State or associated country, unless clearly specified in the Work Programme.
+In certain cases, the Work Programme might lay out additional criteria according to specific policy requirements or the nature and objective of the action.
+This could be related to e.g. the number, type and place of legal entities.